MrMentrix/iu-ai-specialist/README.md

 # Testing the Models

-By running `test.py`, you'll be able to input a single sentence as a test sentence.
-Here is an example:
+By running `test.py`, you'll be able to input single sentences for testing.
+Examples can be found in `samples.md`.

-Input: "the weather is nice"
-Output:
-Emotion Prediction: ['admiration']
-Sarcasm Prediction: Not Sarcastic (Probability: 0.69%)

-The sarcasm probability means that the model give the sentence a 0.69% chance of being sarcasm.

-Input: "Every single polititian is doing such a great job!"
-Output:
-Emotion Prediction: ['admiration']
-Sarcasm Prediction: Sarcastic (Probability: 52.35%)

-In this case, the emotion is still classified as "admiration", but  the text is classified as sarcasm, meaning that they are not truly admiring every single polititian.